bbauska/JS-Basics-Unlock/README.md

 Stateful asynchronous operations involve tasks where the outcome and subsequent actions depend on previous results or states.
-Managing these operations requires careful tracking of each state transition throughout the operation\'s lifecycle.
+Managing these operations requires careful tracking of each state transition throughout the operation&#39;s lifecycle.
 One common approach is to use promises or async/await syntax to handle asynchronous operations sequentially or concurrently, while maintaining state through variables that are scoped appropriately.